TL;DR: Understand the fundraise process and why a quality pitch deck is important to investors looking at startups

 I have been debating and analyzing the ‘end-to-end’ process of investing in companies, to not only make better decisions and offer a better experience to founders (e.g. How to respond faster), but to be more efficient and effective in the use of time.

 Charles Hudson over at SoftTech just they about why he doesn’t generally look at decks before meeting, and whilst there are valid opinions, which I agree with, my view results in the opposite position.

 I must emphasize that the views here are entirely my own and do not represent that of my partners.
-In addition, this is the current state of my thinking, which as ever is open to be stand corrected.
-To founders, who I deeply respect, don’t find a reason to take offence.
+In addition, this is the current state of my thinking, which as ever is open to being stand corrected.
+To founders, who I deeply respect, don’t find a reason to take offense.
 You need to have a thick skin and understand raising money is a game to be played to the rules of those who are setting them, and knowledge is power.

 Let’s dig into decks first, as once we agree on what they are, are for, do and don’t do, we can better form a view as to whether they should be a prerequisite for a meeting.

 A pitch deck is a short (10-20 slides) PowerPoint presentation (NOT a Word doc), which succinctly summarizes your business in order to communicate to investors that they should consider investing in you and ‘invest’ time to evaluate doing so.
 To be clear, this should actually be a PDF, converted from PowerPoint.
 It prevents system error and people changing your slides etc.

 Decks are a ‘Teaser’ sales document to get you on the path to investment, nothing else.

 - Communicate what you do and that your company fits into their investment mandate/investment interests

 - Elicit preliminary interest in your company from investors, so they want to know more

 - Opportunity to showcase your business and team on softer metrics